pp2017/pp2017.github.io/travel.md

 from US-based airlines (or US flag carriers).
 Priority will be given to undergraduates, graduate students, and early career faculty and researchers.

-Please email the form below to pp2017conference@gmail.com with the words “Travel Support Request” in the Subject line.
+Please email the form (or all of the information from the form) below to pp2017conference@gmail.com with the words “Travel Support Request” in the Subject line.
 Also, please have an advisor or mentor send a brief letter in support of your request to pp2017conference@gmail.com with your name in the Subject line.

 Applications for support are due by June 1st, 2017.

-# Travel Support Request Form
+[Travel Support Request Form][form]

-First Name:

-Last Name:

-E-mail Address:

-Affiliation (complete address of your department, laboratory, etc.):

-Citizenship:

-Position of applicant (undergraduate student, graduate student, postdoc, early career, etc.):

-(Expected) Year of Ph.D:

-Ph.D. granting institution:

-Name and email of thesis advisor:

-Name and email of recommender:

-Expected travel expenses in USD:

-Brief justification of your application (maximum 10 lines):

 [icelandair]: www.icelandair.com
 [wowair]: www.wowair.com
 [flybus]: www.flybus.is
+[form]: /assets/pdf/PP2017TravelForm.pdf